Assessment and Approvals of Prospective Adopters

 The social worker who assesses the prospective adopter should draft the Prospective Adopter's Report highlighting any issues of concern and submit it to their team manager.
 Where there are any issues of significant concern or where clarification is needed, the manager may arrange for a second person to visit the prospective adopter to discuss these but must remain mindful of the timeframe for Stage Two.
 The second person could be a team manager or another adoption social worker.
 A visit by another person provides a second opinion where necessary before the report to the panel is finalised in cases where clarification is needed but should not be routinely carried out.
 The author of the report and the countersigning officer should both sign and date the report, state their qualifications and experience, and confirm that they are suitably qualified to prepare the report.

 Where information received during the assessment leads the agency to consider that the prospective adopter is unlikely to be considered suitable to adopt a child, a 'brief Prospective Adopter's Report' may be prepared regardless of whether or not all the required assessment information has been obtained.
-A decision not to complete the full assessment is a serious step to take and advice should first be sought from the adoption Team Manager and where appropriate Service Delivery Manager.
+A decision not to complete the full assessment is a serious step to take and advice should first be sought from the adoption Team Manager and Service Delivery Manager.
 Depending on the nature of the information, advice may also need to be sought from the agency's Medical Advisor or legal adviser, or both.
 The concerns should be explained to the prospective adopter and they should be offered counselling, involving other professionals as appropriate.
 As a result of the counselling and advice, the prospective adopter may decide to withdraw their application.
 If they decide not to withdraw their application, the brief Prospective Adopter's Report should be prepared.

 The Report will include the agency's assessment of the prospective adopter's suitability to adopt.